-- 3.6.1 In the third quarter of this year the percentage of cleaning tasks carried out continued to be high, to the extent that during this period almost 100% of all cleaning tasks were completed across the city. - 3.6.2 The Estates Service Monitoring Group has met three times this quarter to review job descriptions and put forward a new structure for the Estate Service that will deliver and support a cleaning service based on dedicated cleaners.
-Estate Service staff are now being consulted on these changes and it is anticipated that the new structure will be fully in place by May 09
+- 3.6.1 In the third quarter of this year the percentage of cleaning tasks carried out continued to be high, to the extent that during this period almost 100% of all cleaning tasks were completed across the city. - 3.6.2 The Estates Service Monitoring Group has met three times this quarter to review job descriptions and put forward a new structure for the Estate Service that will deliver and support a cleaning service based on dedicated cleaners, as outlined in the report on this service at the November 2008 meeting of the committee.
+Estate Service staff are now being consulted on these changes and it is anticipated that the new structure will be fully in place by May.